Skip to main content

 PortugalPorto48 Mbps16 Mbps4G LTE

-Holafly’s speeds are slightly lower than Airalo’s in most countries — roughly 10-15% slower on average.
+Holafly’s speeds are slightly lower than Saily’s in most countries — roughly 10-15% slower on average.
 This is the trade-off for unlimited data.
 That said, 40-60 Mbps is more than sufficient for video calls, streaming, and heavy browsing.

 Fair use policy: Holafly advertises “unlimited” and we never hit a hard cap.
 Over a 3-week stretch in Spain, we consumed approximately 65GB.
 However, other reviewers have reported speeds throttling after 100GB+ in a billing period.
 For typical travel use — even heavy remote work — you’re unlikely to hit this threshold.